 is an applicant who meets one of the following conditions:

-- Has successfully completed field training, probation, and is currently operating as fully functional sworn peace officer in municipal, county or state policing within the United States or its Territories; OR,
+- Has successfully completed field training, probation, and is currently certified as fully functional sworn peace officer in municipal, county or state policing within the United States or its Territories; OR,

 Applicant eligibility for the waiver (or out-of-state certified police officers) program will be determined during the background process.PREFERENCES: